Zamiell/knip-bug/README.md

 # knip-bug

-This repository shows that Knip is bugged with Bun.
+This repository shows that Knip is bugged with Bun + workspace binaries.

 Steps to reproduce: